interrogator/corpkit/README.md

 | `interrogation.save()` | Save data as pickle |
 | `interrogation.quickview()` | Show top results and their absolute/relative frequency |

-These methods have been monkey-patched to Pandas' DataFrame and Series objects, as well.
+These methods have been monkey-patched to Pandas' DataFrame and Series objects, as well, so any slice of a result can be edited or plotted easily.

 <a name="edit-method"></a>
 #### `edit()` method